Alignak-monitoring-contrib/alignak-module-ws/docs/source/03_configuration/index.rst

 Configuration
 =============

-Once installed, this module has its own configuration file in the */usr/local/etc/alignak/arbiter/modules* directory.
+On installation, this module ships its own configuration file in the */usr/local/etc/alignak* directory.
-The default configuration file is *mod-ws.cfg*.
+The default configuration file is *alignak.module-ws.ini*.
 This file is commented to help configure all the parameters.

-To configure an Alignak daemon (*receiver* is the recommended daemon) to use this module:
+To configure an Alignak daemon (*receiver* is the recommended one) to use this module:

-    - edit your daemon configuration file (eg. *receiver-master.cfg*)
+    - edit your Alignak configuration file (eg. *alignak.ini*)
-    - add your module alias value (`web-services`) to the `modules` parameter of the daemon
+    - declare the module alias (defaults to `web-services`) in the `modules` parameter of the daemon
+    - add the example module configuration file content into the Alignak configuration file.

 **Note** that currently the SSL part of this module has not yet been tested!